Neuronetics Secures Up To $60 Million in New Debt Financing with SLR Capital Partners, Provides Greenbrook TMS with $6.0 Million Promissory Note

-/EIN News/ -- MALVERN, Pa., April 04, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. (NASDAQ: STIM), a commercial stage medical technology company with a strategic vision of transforming the lives of patients whenever and wherever they need help with the best neurohealth therapies in the world, today provided a corporate update which includes entering into a new credit facility with investment affiliates managed by SLR Capital Partners, LLC (“SLR”) and providing Greenbrook TMS (“Greenbrook”) with a promissory note as part of an updated TMS device supply agreement.
+MALVERN, Pa., April 04, 2023 (GLOBE NEWSWIRE) -- Neuronetics, Inc. STIM, a commercial stage medical technology company with a strategic vision of transforming the lives of patients whenever and wherever they need help with the best neurohealth therapies in the world, today provided a corporate update which includes entering into a new credit facility with investment affiliates managed by SLR Capital Partners, LLC ("SLR") and providing Greenbrook TMS ("Greenbrook") with a promissory note as part of an updated TMS device supply agreement.

 New Credit Facility with SLR